What is an Ecovillage?

 At the same time, our hometown of Ithaca, NY is bubbling over with creative approaches and practical solutions.
 Long-time organizations such as GreenStar and the Ithaca Farmers Market take new ground in social justice and zero-waste.
 New CSA farms and renewable energy businesses are launched and thriving.
 Local governments and schools are embracing and applying sustainability principles.
 We are fully engaged in this local movement.

 Growth and Development

-Over 22 years, EcoVillage at Ithaca has developed into a large and fully functioning community.
-Buildings and landscape, farms and gardens, roads and paths, governance structures and group process, and most importantly relationships, are created and cared for.
+Over the years, EcoVillage at Ithaca has developed into a large and fully functioning community.
+Buildings and landscape, farms and gardens, roads and paths, governance structures and group process, and most importantly relationships are created and cared for.
 We’re an integrated, vibrant organism with many dimensions and moving parts.
 Healthy and whole.
 Always learning, always evolving.

 Sharing the Learning – Education & Outreach

 We grow greatest when we share with others.
-Hospitality, knowledge, stories, skills, inspiration and affirmation.
+Hospitality, knowledge, stories, skills, inspiration, and affirmation.
 We have benefited and we pay it forward.
-A thousand visitors annually bring us their questions and hopes, expertise and encouragement.
+Visitors bring us their questions and hopes, expertise and encouragement.
 We educate each other.
 Tours, workshops, immersion experiences and home stays.
 Films, study groups, hands-on service projects.

-Throughout two decades, these learning activities have been led and coordinated by Learn@EcoVillage (originally named EVI-CSE) and its visionary and tireless director Liz Walker.
-This small organization of villagers, volunteers and shoestring staff has operated behind the scenes to incubate a host of successful initiatives, including the formation of EcoVillage, Inc. and each of its three neighborhoods.
+This small organization of villagers, volunteers and shoestring THRIVE staff has operated behind the scenes to incubate a host of successful initiatives, including the formation of EcoVillage, Inc. and each of its three neighborhoods.
 We’ve also helped launch:

 - Gaia Education Network international